cspollard/cspollard.github.io/HEPExample.md

     $ ghci HEPExample.lhs

-Any lines beginning with bird tracks (">") can be called from within the REPL.
+Any lines beginning with bird "HEPExample>" can be called from within the REPL.
 (N.B.: you'll need to install the `transformers`, `primitive`, and `mwc-probability` packages in addition to the base libraries, but I'll let google be your friend for how to do that).